Benefits Of Neem Oil For Skin, How To Use It, And Risk Factors

 Image: Shutterstock

 Neem seed oil has antibacterial and anti-inflammatory properties, making it a natural remedy for acne (1).
 A study showed that using neem oil for acne treatment can actually treat and prevent breakouts in the long run (2).
-Just apply neem oil as a spot treatment or all over your face at night to treat acne.
+Just apply neem oil as a spot treatment or all over your face or consider using an overnight neem face pack to treat acne.

 Ekta, a beauty and fashion blogger, shares how she uses neem oil to treat acne and acne scars: “In undiluted form, I use it directly on my acne or acne scars by taking a few drops on cotton and then dabbing it….I do this in my PM routine after cleansing and moisturizing.
 Trust me, it helps a lot in drying the acne, and you will also notice slight lightening of the scars (i).”